1 Introducing SpaDES with a dummy ecological model

 The module template contains all the essential components of a module, with examples, and may seem overwhelming at first.
 We’ll go through it step by step (although not necessarily following the order of the script).
 The module script can be divided into 4 parts:

-Defining the module: this is where the module is defined, i.e., the module’s metadata (e.g. module author(s), time units, basic parameters, general inputs and outputs, etc.);
+i.e., the module’s metadata (e.g. module author(s), time units, basic parameters, general inputs and outputs, etc.);

 Events and event functions: these are the “actions” (or events) executed in the module (i.e. species reproduction, plotting, saving parameters) - simply put, WHAT the module does;